Tech Note 0004

 Solaris 10 (SunOS 5.10) or later on x86 processors.

-We will periodically reasses support for legacy platforms which may no longer be in use or which may not be compatible with modern systems.
-Customers will receive advance notice of any systems being considered for elimination.
+We will periodically reasses support for legacy platforms which may no longer be in use, which may not be compatible with modern systems, or whose vendors are discontinuing support.
+If you require support for a legacy platform, please contact us for an assessment.
 See Tech Note 0019 for a list of deprecated platforms.

 DEI will consider porting MTP/IP applications to any environment that supports UDP/IP networking.
 The most suitable targets are POSIX environments capable of running or building GCC 4.1.2 or later.
 This porting may be performed at no additional charge if you provide an exemplar system suitable for developing and compiling the port.
 The exemplar system must include any necessary hardware, operating system, and development environment, and will become the property of DEI.
 A minimum purchase may be required.